qasem-talaee/mvc-php/README.md

 # mvc-php

 A simple mvc PHP with friendly url and some functions.

 Copy the project to the root of your site and test it.

+## Modules :

+1.Friendly url

+2.Caching system

+3.Easy image uploader with create thumbnail of it

+4.A few other useful functions

 ### Important :